Pathfinder-WOTR-Modding-Community/ModFinder/README.md

     * `a:bub` to include authors with "bub" in their name, or `-n:bub` to exclude them
     * `n:super` to include mods with "super" in the name, or `-n:super` to exclude them
     * `t:game` to include tags with "game" in their name, or `-n:game` to exclude them

+### Missing a mod?

+Ask the mod developer to add it or file an [issue](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/issues/new).

+### Problems with a mod?

+If there's an issue installing, downloading, displaying information about, or anything else regarding a specific mod file an [issue](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/issues/new).
+That includes mods that no longer work and are abandoned.

+### Other issues?

+You guessed it: file an [issue](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/issues/new).

 ## For Mod Devs